 Fennel, fenugreek, ginger, and others can offer stimulation to the GI tract.
 Bitter herbs can be used in combination with digestive enzymes to promote wellness.

 If I’m feeling a little bloated or am ready to take on a massive feast – I’ll chew on some fennel seeds from my spice cabinet before and after to aid digestion.
-You can steep them in hot water and make a homemade tea.
-Add some ginger, cinnamon and honey and you have a pleasant-tasting, & gut stimulating tea.
+You can steep them in hot water and make homemade tea.
+Add some ginger, cinnamon and honey and you have a pleasant-tasting, & gut-stimulating tea.
 I’m jumpstarting most meals with a Betaine HCl and Pepsin supplement as it is.

-Peppermint Oil G.I. by Protocol for Life balance is an affordable mix of peppermint oil, ginger oil, and fennel oil to promote motility and relieve the intestinal spasm.
+Peppermint Oil G.I. by Protocol for Life Balance is an affordable mix of peppermint oil, ginger oil, and fennel oil to promote motility and relieve the intestinal spasm.